-Academic Advising
+Academic Advising.
 (907) 747-7777 or email sitka.advising@alaska.edu.

-Academic Tutoring
+Academic Tutoring.
 Academic tutoring is provided at no cost to Sitka students, primarily in the areas of math, writing, and sciences.
 Students can receive assistance in subject tutoring as it relates to specific courses or placement test preparation.
 To make an appointment call (907) 747-7717 or email sitka.ssc@alaska.edu.

-Counseling Services
+Counseling Services.
 To make an appointment or to inquire about counseling services, call (907) 796-6000.

-Disability Support Services

-To make an appointment or to inquire about disability services, call (907) 796-6000.
+Disability Services.
+To make an appointment or to inquire about Disability Services, call (907) 796-6000 or email uas.disabilityservices@alaska.edu.

-Sitka Campus Testing Services

-Testing: The Sitka Campus Testing Center serves as a professional testing center and support for local, distance, and specialized exams.
+Sitka Campus Testing Services.
+The Sitka Campus Testing Center serves as a professional testing center and support for local, distance, and specialized exams.
 For additional information, contact 907-747-7717.